Hidden Fees at Acorns: Points to Know

 Premium: $9 per month

-Because these subscription plans are clearly posted on Acorns’ website, the monthly subscription charge obviously isn’t hidden.
-But the monthly charge doesn’t include some activities an account may incur.
+These subscription plans are clearly shown on Acorns’ website, so the monthly fee is not hidden.
+But the monthly fee does not cover some activities that an account may have.

 Acorns Promotion